soumildatta/soumildatta/README.md

 🌱 I’m currently focusing on Heterogenous Computing as well as Machine Learning
 🔭 Currently working on exploring the use-cases of genetic algorithms
 🥅 One of my goals for 2023 is to further my knowledge in deep learning
-⚡ Fun fact: I play piano and guitar, and do photography in my free time!
+⚡ Fun fact: I play piano and guitar, and love indulging in photography in my free time!

 #### Get to know me:
 <!---[<img align="left" alt="codeSTACKr.com" width="22px" src="https://raw.githubusercontent.com/iconic/open-iconic/master/svg/globe.svg" />][website]--->